TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 later.

-Given a series of chunked indexes, each chunk of which has an associated bloom filter, we are now ready to get what we want\--a list of every appearance for an address.
+Given a series of chunked indexes, each chunk of which has an associated Bloom filter, we are now ready to get what we want\--a list of every appearance for an address.

 ### Querying the Index

-Given any address, our applications query the index chunks by scanning through the bloom filters looking for hits.
-A bloom filter is a small and super fast method of determining set membership.
-If, upon query, the bloom filter returns 'yes' (it actually returns 'maybe'), then, and only then, do we search the much larger chunk.
+Given any address, our applications query the index chunks by scanning through the Bloom filters looking for hits.
+A Bloom filter is a small and super fast method of determining set membership.
+If, upon query, the Bloom filter returns 'yes' (it actually returns 'maybe'), then, and only then, do we search the much larger chunk.

-If the bloom filter *hits* (that is, it indicates that the address may be present in the chunk), we need to open and search the associated chunk.
+If the Bloom filter *hits* (that is, it indicates that the address may be present in the chunk), we need to open and search the associated chunk.

-If the bloom filter *misses*, we may skip the index chunk.
-(A bloom filter is never wrong when it says a data item does not belong to the set.)
-We estimate, for any given address for a 'typical' user, nearly 90% of the bloom filters miss.
+If the Bloom filter *misses*, we may skip the index chunk.
+(A Bloom filter is never wrong when it says a data item does not belong to the set.)
+We estimate, for any given address for a 'typical' user, nearly 90% of the Bloom filters miss.
 This means that the query skips nearly 90% of the index chunks.
 This speeds up the search significantly.

-Note that the bloom filters are small enough, in total, to store in memory.
+Note that the Bloom filters are small enough, in total, to store in memory.
 Additionally, because the index chunks are sorted by address, when we are forced to query the chunk, we can complete a very fast binary search looking for appearances.